 Coronavirus (COVID-19) recovery premium

-Our school will receive a coronavirus (COVID-19) catch-up premium grant in academic year 2020 to 2021.
+Our school continues to receive a coronavirus (COVID-19) catch-up premium grant in academic year 2022-23.

 Schools have the flexibility to spend their funding in the best way for their cohort and circumstances.